 - 1/8 teaspoon cayenne pepper

-In a large skillet, brown the ground beef.
-Drain off the fat.
-Put the beef and the remaining ingredients in a 6-quart pot.
-Cover the pot and let the chili simmer for 1 to 1 1/2 hours, stirring every 15 minutes.
-You can also cook this in a slow cooker on low for 3 to 4 hours.
+- In a skillet, brown the ground beef; drain.
+Put the drained beef and the remaining ingredients in a 6-quart pot.
+Cover the pot; let it simmer for 1 to 1 1/2 hours, stirring every 15 minutes.